 Tirzepatide dosing protocol

 Start tirzepatide at 2.5 mg once a week.
 Inject subQ in your abdomen, thigh, or upper arm.
 Stick to that for 4 weeks.
 Then bump to 5 mg at week 5.
 If it sits well, hit 7.5 mg at week 9 and 10 mg by week 13.
-From week 17, you can push to 12.5 mg or even 15 mg.
+From week 17, you can push to 12.5 mg or even 15 mg (Mounjaro (tirzepatide) FDA Prescribing Information §2.1; max 15 mg weekly, escalated in 2.5 mg increments after at least 4 weeks).

 Take a 10 mg vial and add 2 ml bacteriostatic water.
 You get 5 mg/ml.
 First dose of 2.5 mg means drawing 0.5 ml, or 50 units on a 1 ml insulin syringe.
 That vial handles your first 4 weeks perfectly.